 This WORX string trimmer is user-friendly, efficient, and fast.
-It is designed for extended use over huge areas and also powerful enough for tight spots.
-With its 20V Lithium-ion engine, it runs for extended periods delivering continuous efficiency and attains excellent results.
-Its 12-inch cutting swath produces quick and clean cuts, and it also manages to reach the smaller weeds.
+It is designed for extended use over huge areas and is also powerful enough for tight spots.
+Its 20V Lithium-ion engine runs for extended periods, delivering continuous efficiency and attaining excellent results.
+Its 12-inch cutting swath produces quick and clean cuts and manages to reach the smaller weeds.

 Besides, its telescopic shaft makes height adjustment possible, therefore giving you better precision.
 The space guard is the edge guide and the protection.
 It is also affordable.

 - Weighs 6lbs